sinatra/sinatra.github.com/extensions.markdown

 The call to `Sinatra.helpers` includes the module in `Sinatra::Application`, making all methods defined in the module available to classic style applications.
-Using this extension in classic style apps is a simple as requiring the extension and using the new
+Using this extension in classic style apps is as simple as requiring the extension and using the new
 method:

 {% highlight ruby %}